Simultaneous Ground Reaction Force and State Estimation via Constrained Moving Horizon Estimation: Preliminaries

 \subsection{Orientation Estimation Formulation}

 Following prior practices in \cite{cheetah3}, \cite{HLIP}, the decentralized MHE \cite{kang24} utilizes a standalone and lightweight estimator for orientation estimation.
-Recently, off-the-shelf Attitude and Heading Reference Systems (AHRS) have demonstrated their ability to provide reliable orientation measurements $\hat{R}_{\text{WB}}$, relative to gravity and the Earth's magnetic field \cite{madgwick}.
+Recently, off-the-shelf Attitude and Heading Reference Systems (AHRS) have demonstrated their ability to provide reliable orientation measurements $\hat{R}_{\mathcal{WB}}$, relative to gravity and the Earth's magnetic field \cite{madgwick}.
 For legged robots in static contact scenarios, filter-based state estimation methods, such as the Invariant-Extended Kalman Filter (InEKF) \cite{InEKF}, incorporate additional sensor data to deliver accurate orientation estimates.
+Generally, without a high-quality IMU sensor, vision information is the primary additional information needed to provide accurate orientation estimation.
 In our previous work \cite{kang24}, a vision-aided, quaternion-based Iterated Kalman Filter (QEKF) \cite{QEKF} was developed to provide a general robotics solution for orientation estimation.
 In this work, we retain the orientation estimator that we developed in \cite{kang24}.
-Generally, without a high-quality IMU sensor, vision information is the primary additional information needed to provide accurate orientation estimation.